Modern Mathematics International Summer School for Students 2014

 The summer school combines the best features from several successful international activities for talented students, such as:

-- The first international summer school in our series, held in July 2011 in Bremen (Germany) at Jacobs University
+- The first three international summer schools in our series, held since 2011 in Bremen (Germany) at Jacobs University and in Lyon (France) at École Normale Supérieure

 - The Russian-language summer school "Sovremennaya Matematika" (Contemporary mathematics) in Dubna near Moscow with over 10 years of tradition